Jeremy M. Ladd

 I research opposition political parties and movements in electoral authoritarian regimes and emerging democracies.
 I am particularly interested in explaining why some parties and movements in these contexts are so successful while others are not.
 I am also interested in how both authoritarians and their opponents are adapting to the digital world.
 My comparative research is currently focused on Southeast Asia and Russia and the Post-Soviet region.
 My research on Southeast Asia was recently awarded a Southeast Asia Research Group Fellow award for 2022.

 In addition to, and intertwined with my substantive research interests, I have substantial interests in political methodology and data science.

-I am currently a Visiting Assistant Professor in the Department of Government at Cornell University where I am teaching a PhD quantitative methods sequence, and an undergraduate course focused on data science applications in political science research.
+I am currently a Visiting Assistant Professor in the Department of Government at Cornell University, where I teach PhD quantitative methods and an undergraduate course focused on data science applications in political science research.